Snowy landscape with industrial buildings and NANA, Teck logos in the sky.

 • Yes.
 The Food and Drug Administration (FDA) allows SO2 and other sulfites as food preservatives but requires mandatory labeling if food items contain greater than 10 parts per million (ppm).
 No readings in the food preparation and distribution areas have exceeded 10 ppm.

-• Out of an abundance of caution, NMS has engaged the Alaska Department of Environmental Conservation (ADEC) to determine whether any additional controls should be considered at this time.
+• Out of an abundance of caution, NMS has engaged the Alaska Department of Environmental Conservation (ADEC) and is following best practices recommended by ADEC.

 • Impacts of SO2 may be determined by several factors including the dose (amount) and method of contact (for example, by breathing, eating, drinking, or touching).
 Other considerations include your age, sex, diet, family history, lifestyle, and health.